ClaireLally8/StudyPal/testing.md

     - Your lecturer has emailed, standard deviation is no longer on the exam, so you must delete everything from the application about standard deviation, note and topic.
     - Logout of your account.

+**Feedback From User Test**
+There was some feedback given from the user test.
+- Altering the colour of some text to make it stand out more to the user
+- Upon editing a note - the subject of that note disappears.
+This error has been resolved.

 #### Manual Testing